nenadmarkus/p/fourier-features-graphics/index.md

 ## Pattern-producing trees

 Instead of an MLP, we can use [randomized trees](../pattern-producing-trees).
-The script with the code for this experiment is available [here](imggen-ppts.py).
+The script with code for this experiment is available [here](imggen-ppts.py).
 We can invoke it as follows:

 	python3 imggen-ppts.py 2.0 out.jpg